From One Watcher to Another

 Themes

-Fieldnotes from a Watcher was born out of a hunger to immerse in the work of writing and publishing full time.
+Fieldnotes from a Watcher was born out of a hunger to immerse in the work of writing and storytelling.
 The literary journal publishes creative nonfiction stories monthly for readers and kindred souls who also diligently watch the timeless moments in life.
 As personal as they are universal, these human moments are woven deeply into the social fabric, shared by many yet voiced by few, and eager to be uncovered if we're willing and courageous.

-• The unsolvable puzzle that is our families of origin and of choice
+- The unsolvable puzzle that is our families of origin and of choice

-• The enigma that is our grief journey, making meaning from the loss of a loved one, a job, a period of time that’s forever passed, a part of self, or an ideal parent that you meet only in a two-chair therapy session
+- The enigma that is our grief journey, making meaning from the loss of a loved one, a job, a period of time that’s forever passed, a part of self, or an ideal parent that you meet only in a two-chair therapy session

-• The eternal connection between the body and mind
+- The eternal connection between the body and mind

-• The subjects that are both magical and relentless, like parenthood, biology, or the human mind
+- The subjects that are both magical and relentless, like parenthood, biology, or the human mind

-• The creative process and inspiration, films, music, and words that astonish and bemuse
+- The creative process and inspiration, films, music, and words that astonish and bemuse

 These nonfiction stories aim to reveal an open space for contemplation and connection among readers.
 You may find that you're not the only one peeling back the curtain to examine what lies behind.